ThomasJanda/android-webapplauncher/README.md

 redirect to the webView and it won´t switch to the normal browser on the mobile device.
 Also title bar will hide during startup so the complete page will use to display your web app.

+For example you can use jQuery mobile to develop a web app. ( [https://demos.jquerymobile.com]() ) But there many other frameworks you can use to create your application.

 ## Environment

 **Project build with "androidStudio"**